-Gencor Industries, Inc. (the "Company"), is a leading manufacturer of heavy machinery used in the production of highway construction materials, synthetic fuels, and environmental control equipment.
+Gencor Industries, Inc. (the "Company"), is a leading manufacturer of heavy machinery used in the production of highway construction materials and environmental control equipment.
 The Company's core products include asphalt plants, combustion systems and fluid heat transfer systems.
 The Company's products are manufactured in two facilities in the United States.

-Because the Company's products are sold primarily to the highway construction industry, the business is seasonal in nature.
-Traditionally, the Company's customers do not purchase new equipment for shipment during the summer and fall months to avoid disrupting their peak season for highway construction and repair work.
-The majority of orders for the Company's products are thus received between October and February, with a significant volume of shipments occurring prior to June.
-The principal factors driving demand for the Company's products are the overall economic conditions, the level of government funding for domestic highway construction and repair, Canadian infrastructure spending, the need for spare parts, fluctuations in the price of crude oil (liquid asphalt as well as fuel costs), and a trend towards larger plants resulting from industry consolidation.
+The principal factors driving demand for the Company's products are the overall economic conditions, the level of government funding for domestic highway construction and repair, Canadian infrastructure spending, the need for spare parts, fluctuations in the price of crude oil (liquid asphalt), and a trend towards more efficient, larger plants.

 On July 6, 2012, President Obama signed a \$118 billion transportation bill, Moving Ahead for Progress in the 21st Century Act ("MAP-21").
 MAP-21 included a final three-month extension of the previous SAFETEA-LU bill at then current spending levels combined with a new two-year, \$105 billion authorization of the federal highway, transit, and safety programs effective October 1, 2012.
 The bill provided states with two years of funding to build roads, bridges, and transit systems.
-On August 8, 2014, President Obama signed a \$10.8 billion ten month bill to fund Federal highway and mass-transit programs through May 31, 2015.
+On August 8, 2014, President Obama signed a \$10.8 billion ten-month bill to fund Federal highway and mass-transit programs through May 31, 2015.
 On May 29, 2015, MAP-21 was extended through July 31, 2015.
-On July 31, 2015, President Obama signed a three month extension of MAP-21 which provided \$8 billion in funding for the Highway Trust Fund from August 1, 2015 through October 29, 2015.
+On July 31, 2015, President Obama signed a three-month extension of MAP-21, which provided \$8 billion in funding for the Highway Trust Fund from August 1, 2015 through October 29, 2015.
 Two additional short-term extensions were approved between October 29, 2015 and December 4, 2015.